thght/custom-types/README.md

 # custom-types
 <br/>
 Creates a class that holds a static data model including it's types.
 Every new instance of the class gets a fresh model as store.
 The context is frozen so the store will always mirror the model, except for it's values of course.
 Writing to the store(context) invokes the setter, a value will only be stored if it has the correct type, otherwise an event is triggered and a error is logged.
 You can lock a property, making it read-only, or unlock it again.
 See the examples for more.

 <br/>

-This tool is based upon (and returns) <a href="https://github.com/phazelift/types.js">types.js</a>.
-It only adds a create method to it.
+This tool is an extention for <a href="https://github.com/phazelift/types.js">types.js</a>.
+It only adds a create method and returns types.js, no need to require that seperately.
 <br/>

 I will add to this if time allows.
 This is it for now, not fully tested but ready to play with.